sciZer0/newdiscoveries/c/README.md

 In other words, Target Acceleration is THE feature/attribute/characteristic of each Force.

-> ### Target Acceleration is the acceleration that Force, while pushing an object, is striving to give to the pushed object.
+> ### Target Acceleration is the acceleration that Force (System), while pushing an object, is striving to give to the pushed object.

 The concept of Target Acceleration works like the Butterfly Effect, this new concept changes everything in science.